dokester/BayesicFitting/docs/EclipsingStars.md

 <p>

 The hot spot is always facing the other star, so the observer sees it in phases, with the larger contribution when z < 0, i.e. star 2 is behind star 1.
-The phase modulates the spot with cos<sup>2</sup>( 2 ( &theta; - 90 )
+The phase modulates the spot with cos<sup>2</sup>( 2 ( &theta; - 90 ) )

-The proportionality in eq.4 defines another adjustable parameter, f<sub>s</sub>, which combined with the fact that the luminosity is proportional to T<sup>4</sup>, yields the result for L<sub>2</sub>
+The proportionality in eq.5 defines another adjustable parameter, f<sub>s</sub>, which combined with the fact that the luminosity is proportional to T<sup>4</sup>, yields the result, to be added to L<sub>2</sub>

 <!--latex
 \begin{displaymath}